joshua7v/vim/README.md

 # How to install

-For now, only support apt-get | yum.
+For now, only work with apt-get | yum.
 I have tested on Ubuntu / Centos Server

     curl https://raw.github.com/joshua7v/vim/master/install.sh -L > jvim.sh && sh jvim.sh